-PassPhrase: When you select WPA-Personal, please enter a PassPhrase in the mode from the pull-down menu: AUTO (WPA or WPA2), WPA2 Only, or WPA Only.
+When WPA-Enterprise is selected, you must also select a WPA mode from the drop-down menu: AUTO (WPA or WPA2), WPA2 Only, or WPA Only.
 WPA and WPA2 use different algorithms.
 AUTO (WPA or WPA2) allows you to use both WPA and WPA2.